ChrisCampbell1/yasszee/README.md

 * Dice rolling sound from freesound.org user [dermotte](https://freesound.org/people/dermotte/)

 ## Ice Box
-- [ ] Develop mobile friendly layout and make the design fit on an iPhone
+- [x] Develop mobile friendly layout and make the design fit on an iPhone
-- [ ] Add animation to the dice when rolled
-- [ ] Add animation to the dice when rolled
 - [ ] Allow more than two players at at time
 - [ ] Implement websockets so players don't have to sit at the same computer to play
 - [ ] Add one-player mode with a computer opponent